 Above: The infamous Operation Whisker Sneak with Harley, our cat

 This past summer we stayed home for two family weddings, and then caravanned with truck camping friends to the North-East Truck Camping Jamboree at Lake George, New York.
-We returned to Elkhart to cover the industry open house, and attended the North-East Truck Camping Jamboree at Gettysburg.
-To continue pushing the magazine forward, we debuted a line of fun Truck Camper Magazine T-shirts in May and launched the Camper Chooser system in with our new technology in July.
+We returned to Elkhart to cover the industry open house and attended the North-East Truck Camping Jamboree at Gettysburg.
+To continue pushing the magazine forward, we debuted a line of fun Truck Camper Magazine T-shirts in May and launched the Camper Chooser system with our new technology in July.

 At the time of this writing, Truck Camper Magazine has over 1 million unique visitors, 2 million visits, and 4 million pageviews per year.
 On the business end, we represent 16 truck camper brands, 6 gear companies, and 27 dealerships and are the number one source of leads and internet traffic for the entire truck camper industry.

 As I like to say, we are a very big fish in an equally small pond.
 Not bad for two people, a cat, and a dedicated team of professional web developers, IT engineers, and enterprise-level servers with some serious hardware-based security.

 Who says the American Dream is dead?